 Cochrane Vascular editiorial base is also happy to provide training as required by authors.
 Please contact us for advice at any time.

 Further details of the methods employed in completing a Cochrane Systematic review are given below.
 Please also see our resources page.

-Authors are encouraged to search electronic databases, specialised journals, conference proceedings, the reference lists in trial reports and in other published reviews relevant to their topic area, and the Science Citation Index to identify articles that have cited the studies included in the review.
+Authors are encouraged to search specialised journals, conference proceedings, the reference lists in trial reports and other published reviews relevant to their topic area, and the Science Citation Index to identify articles that have cited the studies included in the review.
 Authors are also encouraged to contact pharmaceutical companies to obtain data on unpublished studies.

 Cochrane Vascular asks that authors restrict their reviews to randomised controlled trials.
 For some interventions, only quasi-randomised or controlled clinical trials may be available.
 Selection of studies for inclusion in reviews should be done independently by more than one review author.
 Disagreements should be resolved by discussion and where possible, by a third author.

 Assessment of methodological quality

 Cochrane Vascular recommends that assessment of trial quality should done independently by more than one review author.
 Disagreements should be resolved by discussion and where necessary, by a third author.
-Authors of reviews are referred to Chapter 8 of the Cochrane Handbook for Systematic Reviews of Interventions 5.1.0 (updated March 2011) for more detailed information on the 'Risk of bias' tool.
+Authors of reviews are referred to Chapter 8 of the Cochrane Handbook for Systematic Reviews of Interventions 5.1.0 (updated March 2011) for more detailed information on Cochrane's risk of bias tool.
 Quality assessment checklists are provided by Cochrane Vascular.

 Cochrane Vascular recommends that data extraction should be done independently by more than one review author.
 Disagreements should be resolved by discussion and where necessary, by a third author.
 Further information should be sought from the authors of published trials.
 Unpublished data should always be identified as such and its source acknowledged.